Battle of Woody Point: Battle

 The wounded man, possibly the ships armourer Weeks, stayed aboard the Tonquin.
 The Nuu-chah-nulth returned the next morning to plunder the ship.
 Once they were busy plundering, Weeks lit the ship's large black powder magazine.
 The massive explosion obliterated the ship, killing Weeks and many of the natives.
 The Nuu-chah-nulth acknowledged at least 100 dead and many more wounded, although other accounts say from sixty-one to over 200 natives were killed.

 The four sailors in the skiff were pushed ashore by a storm further down the coast and captured by the Nuu-chah-nulth.
 In revenge for the explosion they were slowly tortured to death.
 Of the thirty crew of the Tonquin, only one man survived, a half Chinook pilot and interpreter, named Lemazee by Washington Irving, George Ramsey by others, and more recently identified as Joseachal.
 During the initial battle he gave himself over to a Nuu-chah-nulth woman begging to be made a slave.
 Joseachal/Joseeachfal was later redeemed and told his story to Gabriel Franchère.

+In 2003, an anchor that, given its design, may be from the Tonquin, was salvaged in Templar Channel, just south of Tofino, Vancouver Island.